jayleetx/rcv/cran-comments.md

 There were no ERRORs or WARNINGs or NOTEs

 ## Downstream dependencies
-“There are currently no downstream dependencies for this package”.
+There are currently no downstream dependencies for this package.